 1. You have dual citizenship/nationality in the U.S. and another country.

-The Diplomatic Security Service (DS), which is the law enforcement and security arm of the U.S. Department of State and has agents posted in over 160 countries worldwide, investigates passport and visa fraud and helps protect the integrity of the U.S. passport and visa.
+The Diplomatic Security Service (DS), which is the law enforcement and security arm of the U.S. Department of State, investigates passport and visa fraud and helps protect the integrity of the U.S. passport and visa.
 These documents are regarded as among the most valuable travel and identity documents in the world.

 The U.S. passport allows citizens free passage in and out of the U.S. as well as into other countries around the world.
 That fact makes procuring a U.S. passport extremely desirable to terrorists and other criminals.
-According to the DS, obtaining a U.S. passport fraudulently is almost always a crime intended to facilitate other crimes.
-Passport fraud is linked to illegal immigration, contraband smuggling, economic crimes, international terrorism and other serious crimes.
-So if your question relates to whether it is a crime to carry a U.S. passport that is not rightfully yours, perhaps with a false name or altered photo, then of course the answer is yes.
+So if you are wondering whether it is a crime to carry a U.S. passport that is not rightfully yours, perhaps with a false name or altered photo, then of course the answer is yes.